 Since I had suffered from panic attacks in my early 20’s, I was familiar with the sensation of a racing heart and palpitations.
-This time it was much different.
+But , this time it was much different.
 I couldn’t control my heartbeat with the usual attempts such as slow, deep breathing, drinking water or calming techniques.
 My breathe and heart felt completely disconnected.
 A trip to the Emergency Room, and a shot of adenosine confirmed that I had Supra Ventricular Tachycardia.
 Say what?
 What on earth is SVT?
 Needless to say, I felt alone, confused, and scared.
 Wasn’t I too young for a heart issue?

 The start of my Heal SVT Naturally journey…

 All of my symptoms seemed to culminate in my 30’s and after my first pregnancy.
 The physical exhaustion of giving birth coupled with ongoing adrenal fatigue and the demands of being a new mom wreaked havoc on my body and I just couldn’t bounce back.
 I woke up every day feeling exhausted and afraid.
-I never felt rested no matter how much I slept or like I had the energy to take care of my son.
+I never felt rested no matter how much I slept or like I had the energy to take care of my newly born son.
 I felt depressed, unhappy, sick and constantly as though I was going to have an SVT.
 They no longer seemed “once in a while” or out of the blue, but I felt symptoms of one “coming on” nearly every day.
 I longed to be able to figure out what was wrong with me and began searching for answers at various doctor appointments.

 I became more than frustrated to say the least as I lived with constant palpitations, electrical misfires of the heart, SVT “attempts”, actual SVT or the crippling fear of one occurring.

 One morning after eating a cheesesteak sandwich the night before, I woke up not feeling well.
 As usual I didnt have a bowel movement, I felt foggy, as though I was either hung over or just not “right” as per usual.
 That day, I experienced a long and difficult SVT that made me question my survival.
-I intuitively knew that if I didn’t figure out and control my health problems, that I was in serious trouble.
+I intuitively knew that if I didn’t figure out and take control of my health problems, that I was in serious trouble.

 I became an SVT Detective